DP13379 Structural Transformation, Industrial Specialization, and Endogenous Growth

 |Link to this Page:||cepr.org/active/publications/discussion_papers/dp.php?dpno=13379|

 The introduction of new technologies in agriculture can foster structural transformation by freeing workers who find occupation in other sectors.
-The traditional view is that this increase in labor supply in manufacturing can lead to industrial development.
-However, when workers moving to manufacturing are mostly unskilled, this process reinforces a country's comparative advantage in low-skill intensive industries.
-To the extent that these industries undertake less R&D, this change in industrial composition can lead to lower long-run growth.
-We provide empirical evidence of this mechanism using a large and exogenous increase in agricultural productivity due to the legalization of genetically engineered soy in Brazil.
-Our results indicate that improvements in agricultural productivity, while positive in the short-run, can generate specialization in less-innovative industries and have negative effects on productivity in the long-run.
+The traditional view is that this reallocation of workers towards manufacturing can lead to industrial development.
+However, when workers moving to manufacturing are mostly unskilled, this process reinforces a country's comparative advantage in unskilled-labor intensive industries.
+To the extent that these industries undertake less innovative activities, this change in industrial specialization can lead to lower long run growth.
+We highlight this mechanism in an endogenous growth model and provide empirical evidence using a large and exogenous increase in agricultural productivity due to the legalization of genetically engineered soy in Brazil.
+Our results indicate that improvements in agricultural productivity, while positive in the short-run, can generate specialization in less-innovative industries and have negative effects on manufacturing productivity in the long-run.